finnish-app/server/README.md

 - [ ] MFA sessions and management

 Current financial features status:

-- [x] Basic expenses managing (manual insert, editing and removal)
+- [x] Basic expenses managing (manual insert, editing, and removal)
 - [x] Plotting of expenses in period
 - [ ] Automatic retrieval of expenses from banking institutions
 - [ ] Basic income managing
 - [ ] Basic savings managing
-- [ ] Automatic retrieval of income and savings from banking instutions
+- [ ] Automatic retrieval of income and savings from banking institutions

 Disclosure:
 Finnish was born as a software product and will continue to prioritize the experience of using a good software,